Churchill83-dev/Idk/README.md

 ### Target Audience

-To ensure a comprehensive evaluation, feedback was collected from both:
+Feedback was collected from two distinct groups to ensure a balanced evaluation:

 - Non-technical users (customers):
-  To evaluate usability, navigation, and overall user experience.
+  These users interacted with the system as typical customers would, focusing on usability, navigation, and overall experience.

 - Technical users (students with programming knowledge):
-  To assess system structure, functionality, and potential improvements.
+  These users evaluated the system from a technical perspective, identifying potential issues with functionality, structure, and realism.

-This approach ensures both user experience and technical quality are evaluated.
+This combination ensures that both user experience (UX) and technical implementation are effectively assessed.

 ---

 ### Feedback Methods

-Two main methods were used:
+Two primary methods were used:

-1. Survey Questionnaire
+#### 1. Survey Questionnaire
-   - Used to collect structured, quantitative data
-   - Included rating-based and open-ended questions
+A structured survey was used to collect quantitative data, allowing results to be measured and compared.
+This method is effective for identifying patterns and trends across multiple users.

-2. User Testing
+#### 2. User Testing
-   - Users interacted with the system (browsing, cart, checkout)
-   - Observations were made on usability and errors
+Participants were asked to complete tasks such as:
+- Browsing products
+- Using the search feature
+- Adding items to the cart
+- Completing the checkout process

+This provided qualitative insights into how users interact with the system in real time and allowed usability issues to be identified.

-These methods were chosen to provide both measurable data and detailed feedback.
+These methods were chosen to ensure both objective data (ratings) and detailed feedback (observations) were collected.

 ---

-## 3. Survey Questions
+## 3. Survey Design

-Participants were asked the following questions:
+The survey was designed to evaluate all key system features and ensure alignment with the original requirements.
+Questions included a combination of rating scales, yes/no responses, and open-ended questions.

+Key areas assessed:
+- Navigation and layout
+- Product browsing and search functionality
+- Cart and checkout process
+- Loyalty rewards system
+- Visual design and usability

+Example questions included:
-1. How easy was the website to navigate?
+- How easy was the website to navigate?
 (1–5)
-2. How clear was the layout and design?
-(1–5)
-3. Were you able to find products easily?
+- Were you able to find products easily?
 (Yes/No)
-4. How effective was the search feature?
+- How clear was the checkout process?
 (1–5)
-5. How clear was the checkout process?
-(1–5)
-6. Did you understand the loyalty rewards system?
+- Did you understand the loyalty rewards system?
 (Yes/No)
-7. How visually appealing is the website?
-(1–5)
-8. Did you encounter any errors or issues?
-(Yes/No – explain)
-9. What did you like most about the system?
-10. What improvements would you suggest?
+- What improvements would you suggest?

+This ensured that feedback directly related to the core functionality of the system.

 ---